aspose-diagram-cloud/aspose-diagram-cloud-java/README.md

 ## Get Started with Aspose.Diagram Cloud SDK for Java

 Register an account at [Aspose Cloud Dashboard](https://dashboard.aspose.cloud/applications) to get you application information.
 Next, add the following dependency to your project's POM to automatically fetch the required artifacts.

-Add this dependency and repository to your project's POM:

 ```xml
 <dependencies>